 - The University of the Free State runs a one-day course on SAFEX.
 Contact 051 401 9518 or email combrincksf [at] ufs.ac.za.

 Universities conduct research on SAFEX and various models based on SAFEX are developed.
-Find contact details in the “Agricultural education & training” chapter.
+Find contact details on the “Agricultural education & training” page.

 National strategy and government contact

-Find information on the various directorates of the Department of Agriculture, Forestry and Fisheries (DAFF) under the “Branches” menu option at www.daff.gov.za.
+Find information on the various directorates of the Department of Agriculture, Land Reform and Rural Development (DALRRD) under the “Branches” menu option at www.daff.gov.za.
 Of relevance to this chapter are the Marketing and International Trade Directorates.
 The Crop Estimates Committee is housed in the Statistical and Economic Analysis Directorate.

-In a November 2017 report back, DAFF said that it was working with the different grain commodity organisations to develop a suite of financial models (production, processing and Research and Development)) with state guarantees/incentives.
-Money from the Comprehensive Agricultural Support Programme budget would be committed to fund this.
-Included is a plan to formalise the integration of smallholder farmers in the grains value chain through South African Futures Exchange 10-ton Black Economic Empowerment White Maize contracts for smallholder farmers producing grain (Parliamentary Monitoring Group, 2017).
+In a November 2017 report back, the then DAFF said that it was working with the different grain commodity organisations to develop a suite of financial models (production, processing and Research and Development)) with state guarantees/incentives.
+Included was a plan to formalise the integration of smallholder farmers in the grains value chain through South African Futures Exchange 10-ton Black Economic Empowerment White Maize contracts for smallholder farmers producing grain (Parliamentary Monitoring Group, 2017).

 National Agricultural Marketing Council (NAMC) Tel: 012 341 1115 www.namc.co.za The Crop Estimates Liaison Committee (CELC) is an official committee that functions under the auspices of the NAMC.
 CELC is amongst others, to monitor the performance of the Crop Estimates Committee (CEC) and make recommendations for the further improvement of crop estimates on an ongoing basis.